portsoc/hangman-in-branches/README.md

 Although our changes do not significantly decrease the volume of code, they help with the readability and maintainability of our code.

+### Extracting helper functions into a separate script

+We have created a new file called `helpers.js` to contain all the helper functions.
+These are functions that are not directly related to the game itself.

+### Miscellaneous improvements

+OK, we lied.
+We have added a tiny feature.
+To restart the game when `onGiong` is false, we can now use the keyboard.
+It was done to speed up testing.

 | Syntax | Description                                   |
 | ------ | --------------------------------------------- |
 | Header | Title                                         |